wazuh/wazuh-documentation/source/_templates/installations/indexer/common/configure_indexer_nodes.rst

         - "node-2"
         - "node-3"

    #. ``discovery.seed_hosts:`` List of the addresses of the master-eligible nodes.
-Each element can be either an IP address or a host name.
+Each element can be either an IP address or a hostname.
-      You may leave this setting commented if your are the configuring Wazuh indexer as a single-node.
+      You may leave this setting commented if your are the configuring the Wazuh indexer as a single-node.
 For multi-node configurations, uncomment this setting and set your master-eligible nodes addresses.

        .. code-block:: yaml